So1ene/my-setup/windows.md

 Call the title whatever you want.

 You can now test it by cloning a repository, go to any github repo and copy the SSH of the repo.
+Navigate to your desktop `cd C:\Users\(your user)/Desktop` and clone it there so you can easily delete it.
+The first time you will have to confirm, type `yes`
 ```powershell
 git clone <paste SSH KEY>
 ```